OWASP/ASVS/5.0/en/0x11-V2-Authentication.md

 ## V2.8 Time based One-time Passwords

 Single-factor, time-based, one-time passwords (TOTPs) are physical or soft tokens that display a continually changing pseudo-random one-time challenge.
-This type of authenticator is considered "something you have".
+This type of authentication mechanism is considered "something you have".

 Multi-factor TOTPs are similar to single-factor TOTPs, but require a valid PIN code, biometric unlocking, USB insertion or NFC pairing or some additional value (such as transaction signing calculators) to be entered to create the final OTP.